Full-Form of IMF (International Monetary Fund)

 #3 – Short Supply of Currency

 It is possible that a country’s currency is in short supply.
-A short supply of a currency in the forex market shows a favorable balance of payment.
+A short supply of a currency in the forex market shows a favourable balance of payment.
 If the fund observes that a particular member country has a surplus balance of payment and the supply of its currency is insufficient relative to demand, the fund may ask the country to revalue its currency.

 The advantage of the IMF is that it promotes international monetary cooperation and global financial stability.
 It provides financial aid to countries in debt, especially those with problems in the balance of payments.
 It promotes overall economic growth.